code-stats/codestats-cli/README.md

 ## What is Code::Stats?
-Code::Stats A free stats tracking service for programmers.
-Deveoped by [Nicd](https://github.com/Nicd), it is available as a plugin for major IDEs/Editors such as Atom, Sublime, VSCode and Webstorm.
+Code::Stats is a free stats tracking service for programmers.
+Developed by [Nicd](https://github.com/Nicd), it is available as a plugin for major IDEs/Editors such as Atom, Sublime, VSCode and Webstorm.

 ## Installation
 This command line utility can be installed via `npm`: